-“Mental health is such a significant issue for young people that we all need to play our part and work together to reduce suffering for kids and families,” said Saifa Koonar, President & CEO of the Alberta Children’s Hospital Foundation.
-“The community helped build the Alberta Children’s Hospital, the best facility possible for children with physical health issues.
+“We are very pleased with how plans for the new centre are taking shape,” says Saifa Koonar, President and CEO of the Alberta Children’s Hospital Foundation.
+“Our generous community helped build the Alberta Children’s Hospital, the best facility possible for children with physical health issues.
 And now, together, we’re going to do the same thing for young people struggling with mental health issues.”

 Input from the community, recommendations from youth advisors, and advice from consultations with other child and adolescent mental health centres across Canada, the U.S. and Australia have influenced the design of the building.
 To ensure the facility fits in well with the surrounding community, special design elements have been incorporated in the plans such as pitched roofs, tasteful landscaping and private outdoor seating areas.